 - Feeling depressed due to low scores in tests: You will improve with each test.
 Monthly tests or practice tests are just to analyse your understanding and learning.
 It’s a way to learn from your mistakes.

-- Avoid long study hours if it results in fatigue, small break after 45–50 minutes of study can improve your productivity.
+- Avoid long study hours if it results in fatigue, a small break after 45–60 minutes of study can improve your productivity.

 - Taking unnecessary pressure: Don’t take extreme pressure.
 It will be good for you if you go with a positive mind to the exam.
 Avoid silly mistakes, first in mock tests and then on the exam day.

-- Make a study schedule or timetable.
+- Make a study routine or timetable for JEE.
 Don’t follow the timetable of other students.
 Identify your productive hours and plan your daily schedule accordingly.
 Make sure you achieve your weekly targets.

 - You should be aware of simple basic concepts before knowing the complex ones.
-New concept delivered in a way that builds upon existing topics/concepts is easier to make sense of and retain.
+New concepts delivered in a way that builds upon existing topics/concepts is easier to make sense of and retain.

 - Resolve your doubts quickly.
 If you don’t understand anything, ask the same question again and again from your teacher.

-- Do your homework/assignments on time and take them seriously.
+- Do your homework/ assignments on time and take them seriously.
 Don’t neglect what’s happening currently in your coaching in order to improve previous concepts or backlogs.
-You first priority should be to finish your current assignments and homework on time.
+Your first priority should be to finish your current assignments and homework on time.

 - Whenever you attempt any mock test, you are likely to give wrong answers.
 The objective is not just to solve the test but analysing it on the same day for mistakes and weakness.
 If you apply this strategy, you will surely improve with each test that you give during the JEE preparation.